Computer Science: GCSE, IB & A level

 Course Entry Requirements

-Minimum Requirements: A Grade 7+ in GCSE/IGCSE Computer Science is recommended; students with a Grade 6 may be accepted but should expect a steep learning curve.
+Minimum Requirements: Grade 7+ in GCSE/IGCSE Computer Science is recommended; students with a Grade 6 may be accepted but should expect a steep learning curve.

 Note for Swiss Universities: Computer Science can only be used as a Group 6 subject (arts/electives), not as the required Group 4 (science) subject.